 The tasty little fellows come with a pickle and some mayo; they’re just perfect.
 I would have also sold it as a great afternoon snack if it were the afternoon.

-Just are we pulling out of the drive-thru, we pulled around to take a good picture of the building, and there it was; a poster promoting a pimento cheese version of the chik.
+Just as we were pulling out of the drive-thru, we pulled around to take a good picture of the building, and there it was: a poster promoting a pimento cheese version of the chik.

 I was sad for a split second and then remembered I was eating a tasty chik…back to my happy place!